jbosstools/m2e-polyglot-poc/README.md

 This screencast shows you how to do it from within Eclipse directly : http://screencast.com/t/ls1In7Uq

 So if still want to have fun while loosing your original pom.xml files, you can install `M2E Polyglot Support Experiment` from this p2 update site : `http://dl.bintray.com/jbosstools/m2e-polyglot-poc/`

+This feature requires Java 1.8.
+If needed, you can edit your eclipse.ini (or the equivalent .ini configuration of your Eclipse based product) and add the -vm parameter, pointing at a JDK 1.8.
+See https://wiki.eclipse.org/Eclipse.ini#Specifying_the_JVM